michaelxwang/michaelxwang.github.io/_posts/2021-03-05-wage-earned-abroad.md

 is most welcoming.
 That you left California does not necessarily mean you are not a resident; it depends on your intent to return ("domicile").
-While intention is hard to measure, California kindly provides a safe harbor rule: if you are outside of California for 546 consecutive days, then you are permitted to consider yourself a nonresident of California.
+While intention is hard to measure, California kindly provides a safe harbor rule in [this guideline][ca]: if you are outside of California for 546 consecutive days, then you are permitted to consider yourself a nonresident of California.

 After reading about tax law, I came to the conclusion that the law is more than a set of random rules.
 It has its own internal logic.